 You do have the right to choose your doctor as well as a paediatrician for children under seven.
 For children aged seven to fourteen parents can either opt for a paediatrician or a GP.
 Choosing a doctor is a fairly straightforward process if you know your rights and follow these guidelines.

 Primary Care Centres - Centros de Atención Primaria (CAP) in Spanish - are located throughout big cities as well as towns and villages across Andalucia.
 This is where you will meet your General Practitioner (GP) or Médico de Família and it is also where you will find a wide range of other services.
 However, the actual range of services depends on the centre, as those serving smaller villages may depend on larger centres for specialists, technologies and public health programmes.

-The National Institute of Social Security (better known to everyone as the INSS) is the body that recognizes the right to Social Security Health Care.
-They have a network of offices throughout Spain that are denominated CAISS (Centres of Attention and Information of the Social Security).
-Their telephones and addresses can be found in the official web page: www.seg-social.es.
+The National Institute of Social Security or branded as 'Seguredad Social' (used known to everyone as the INSS) is the state body that administers Social Security Health Care and state retirement and disability Pensions.
+They have a network of offices throughout Spain.

 Every year in Spain around 8,000 people see their lives improved thanks to a very efficient and effective organ donor programme.
 There is a national organ transplant coordination centre, but alot of work is required at the regional level too – and this is handled through the Andalucian regional health service.

 Andalucia has one of the highest levels of organ donor participation in Spain and possibly Europe.
 This is measured by the percentage of the population that agrees to donate organs and tissues of recently passed loved ones.